JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_01/basics.md

 | A.n = x	|setproperty!|

 Can be redefined and overloaded for different input types.
+The ```getproperty``` method can define access to the memory structure.

 ## Broadcasting revisited